Deck Financing: How to Pay for Your New Deck or Patio

 Home equity loan

-It has relatively low interest rates, provides a lump sum of cash upon closing, and usually has tax-deductible interest.
-It can be risky, though, because you put your home up as collateral in case you can’t repay the loan.
+It has low interest rates, provides a lump sum of cash upon closing, and usually has tax-deductible interest.
+It can be risky because you put your home up as collateral in case you can’t repay the loan.

-A home equity loan is a good option if you already know how much your deck installation will cost.
+A home equity loan is a solid option if you know how much your deck installation will cost.

 An example of a home equity loan lender: Spring EQ

 Spring EQ prides itself on providing a streamlined digital lending experience.
-Borrowers must have a minimum 640 FICO credit score and can receive funding within two to three weeks without mounds of paperwork.
+Borrowers must have a minimum 640 FICO credit score and can get funding within two to three weeks without mounds of paperwork.

 Home equity line of credit (HELOC)

-A HELOC is like a cross between a home equity loan and a credit card.
+A HELOC is a cross between a home equity loan and a credit card.
 You borrow against your home’s equity with a revolving line of credit.
-You make minimum monthly payments, usually interest only at first, and withdraw funds as needed.
+You make minimum monthly payments, often interest only at first, and withdraw funds as needed.

 This works well for an ongoing project or if you’re uncertain about the overall cost of a deck installation.
-For example, will your new deck lead to a fence financing need as well?
+For example, will your new deck lead to a fence financing need?

-The downside compared with a home equity loan is it may have higher rates and your budget might be limited depending on the amount of equity you have.
+The downside compared with a home equity loan is that your budget might be limited depending on the amount of equity you have.

 An example of a HELOC lender: Figure